MSLNZ/Mass-Circular-Weighing/docs/index.rst

 automatic weight changers.
 This program does not allow for weighings using a beam balance.

 Getting Started
 ---------------
 Here's a quick list of the steps in the program.
 More information about the various parts of the program are provided in the links.

-1. :ref:`install` the program
+1. :ref:`install` the program or download the repository
-2. Run show-gui.
+2. Run show-gui (or run the executable version)
-   (or an executable to be produced for software version 1!)
-3. Load a *config.xml* file and/or enter details in the relevant boxes in the Housekeeping panel (this process may be facilitated by a widget at some point in the future)
+3. Load a *config.xml* file and/or edit the example config file using the edit config button

         For each calibration, a *config.xml* file is needed which follows the format described in MSL-Equipment_.
         This file holds important information such as